 Parents have a legal obligation for the payment of uncovered medical expenses for their children.
 This includes co-pays, prescriptions and any other medical, dental, and/or vision costs as a result of medically necessary treatment or procedure.
 These expenses are not included in the child support calculation but are left to the parents to negotiate, or if they are unable or unwilling to agree, the court will decide for them.
 The Arizona Guidelines do not indicate that uncovered medical expenses must be divided according to parent’s incomes but instead are divided by the court in the best interest of the children.

 Parents also share an obligation for childcare for their children.
 The court will consider the federal child care tax for which the custodial parent is eligible when determining the obligation of each parent is paying for childcare expenses.
 Childcare expenses must be reasonable considering the parents’ financial situations.

 The guidelines for child support in Arizona reflect the needs of most children.
 However, couples with handicapped or gifted children may petition the court to increase the basic support obligation based on the needs of their exceptional children.

 The legal team at the Jensen Family Law understands how important and stressful the issue of child support can be.
 We are committed to pursuing practical and effective solutions for our clients facing child support issues.
 Our legal team will make sure you understand the child support process in Arizona and will passionately and compassionately make sure your most important asset, your children, are being protected.
-Contact us today for a free consultation with one of our Arizona Child Support attorneys.
+Contact us today for a consultation with one of our Arizona Child Support attorneys.
 With offices in Mesa, Chandler, and Gilbert we are ready to help.